Jungal10/geneflow/documentation/Documentation_geneflow_project.md

 ## Data sampling

-For the stufy a total of 108 samples were included — 33 *A. caudatus*, 21 *A. cruentus*, 5 *A. hybridus* from Central America, 4 *A. hybridus* from South America, 21 *A. hypochondriacus*.
+For the study a total of 108 samples were included — 33 *A. caudatus*, 21 *A. cruentus*, 5 *A. hybridus* from Central America, 4 *A. hybridus* from South America, 21 *A. hypochondriacus*.
 24 *A. quitensis*.
-The resquncing data was obtaqined from Stetter et.a, 2020.
-Furhtermore, 1 individual was used as the outgroup, *A. tuberculatus*.
+The resequencing data was obtained from Stetter et.a, 2020.
+Furthermore, 1 individual was used as the outgroup, *A. tuberculatus*.
 The fastq file was obtained from Kreiner et al., 2019 and later aligned with the amaranth reference genome (Lightfoot et.al 2017) using bwa-mem.

-Full list of samples available [here](https://docs.google.com/spreadsheets/d/1c-KKXu28MmEhc_AtrKWpN_J8-6mtg-mLBQvmc0PgugE/edit?usp=sharing)

 ## Variant Calling